I may have diabetes ...

 but diabetes doesn't have me!

-Support me in the Chicagoland, New England Classic, and Indianopolis, Tour de Cures!
+Support me in the Chicagoland and New England Classic Tour de Cures!

-I will be riding 680 miles (not a typo) in three American Diabetes Association Tour de Cure fundraising events (this is my 7th year riding and 8th & 9th Tour de Cure).
+I will be riding 615 miles (not a typo) in two American Diabetes Association Tour de Cure fundraising events (this is my 8th year riding and 10th & 11th Tour de Cure).
 Please support me with a donation by clicking on the "Donate To Me" button.
 Our efforts will help set the pace in the fight against diabetes.
 So let's get in gear (pun intended) and ride to Stop Diabetes!

-In June, I'll be riding 65 miles in the Chicago Tour de Cure, in July I'll be riding 550 miles in the New England Classic, and in October I'm going to ride another 65 miles in the Indianopolis Tour de Cure.
+In June, I'll be riding 65 miles in the Chicago Tour de Cure and in July I'll be riding 550 miles in the New England Classic (again).
 That's how important this is to me.